-Pursuant to the statement on the policy for remunerations awarded to the Board of Directors approved at the General Shareholders' Meeting of 13 April 2018, as proposed by the company's Remuneration Committee (section 69.), a variable remuneration shall be added, if deemed adequate and feasible, to the fixed remuneration for executive directors. in the form of performance bonuses, which should result from the assessment of short-term performance and contribution to the annual performance for economic sustainability in the medium / long-term for the Organization.
-The actual amount of the variable pay shall depend on the appraisal to be carried out every year by the Remuneration Committee on the performance of the Board members, examining the contribution of each individual executive director to both the Company's profit in the relevant financial year and compliance with the Company's targets and implementation of the medium/long-term strategies adopted by the Company; the development of the results and the level of compliance with the following strategic objectives: innovation, financial soundness, value creation, competitiveness and growth.
-The payment of the variable pay component, if any, may be made wholly or in part after determination of the profit (or loss) for the years in respect of the whole term of office.
+Pursuant to the statement on the policy for remunerations awarded to the Board of Directors approved at the Shareholders' General Meeting of 12 April 2019, as proposed by the company's Remuneration Committee (Section 69), whenever such is adequate and feasible, such remuneration shall primarily consist of a fixed pay (for executive and non-executive directors) plus a variable pay (for executive directors only) as performance-based premium.
+The award of the variable pay component of remuneration referred to in the preceding paragraph shall be a bonus resulting from short term performance evaluation and from the contribution of the annual performance to medium / long term economic, environmental and social sustainability of the Organisation.
+The actual amount of the variable pay shall depend on the appraisal to be carried out every year by the Remuneration Committee on the performance of the Board members, examining the contribution of each individual executive director to both the Company's profit in the relevant financial year and compliance with the Company's targets and implementation of the medium/long-term strategies adopted by the Company; the development of the results and the level of compliance with the following strategic objectives: innovation, organisational development and safety, competitiveness, growth, financial soundness and value creation.
+The payment of the variable pay component, if any, may be made wholly or in part after determination of the profit (or loss) in respect of a three-year period.
 There is, therefore, the possibility of the variable pay being reduced if the profit for the year reflects a significant deterioration in the Company's performance in the last financial year or if it is expectable that a significant deterioration will occur in the financial year underway.